What is a Demat account, and why is it needed?

 A stockbroker is a SEBI-registered individual or company that acts as a middleman between you and the stock market.
 In India, you can’t directly buy or sell shares on the stock exchanges like NSE (National Stock Exchange) or BSE (Bombay Stock ...

-• What is the stock market, and how does it work?
+• What is the role of stock exchanges like NSE and BSE?